TomasMikula/libretto/tutorial/basics.md

 ### Immediate signals

 There are primitive components that fire a signal immediately.
-More precisely, as soon as the branch containing the component becomes active, but we haven't seen any branching operators yet.
+More precisely, as soon as it is certain that they will be executed (but we haven't seen any conditional operators yet).
 These are

 ```scala
 //  ┏━━━━━━━━━━━━┓               ┏━━━━━━━━━━━━━━┓